Knowit-Experience-Norrland/FigmaConverter/README.md

 <!-- * What is the documents name? -->
 <!-- * What's your Figma document ID? -->
 <!-- * What's your Figma access token? -->

+The document name is what you will refer to when running the program.
+This could be anything that you'll associate with your document.

 <img src="RM-images/setupCLI.png" width="500" />